xmos/fwk_voice/examples/bare-metal/aec_1_thread/README.rst

 Building
 ********

-After configuring the CMake project, the following commands can be used from the current directory to build and run this example application using the XCORE-AI-EXPLORER board as a target:
+After configuring the CMake project, the following commands can be used from the current directory where this README is present to build and run this example application using the XCORE-AI-EXPLORER board as a target:

 ::

     cd ../../../build
     make aec_1_thread_example
-    cd ../examples/bare-metal/aec_1_thread
-    python run_xcoreai.py ../../../build/examples/bare-metal/aec_1_thread/bin/aec_1_thread_example.xe
+    python run_xcoreai.py bin/aec_1_thread_example.xe

 Output
 ------

-The output file output.wav is generated in the directory where the run_xcoreai.py is run.
+The output file output.wav is generated in the directory where run_xcoreai.py is run.
 View output.wav and input.wav in Audacity to compare the echo cancelled output against the microphone input.